strangelove-ventures/connect/providers/websockets/alpaca/README.md

 ## Subscription

-After authentication, the provider subscribes to quotes for the requested tickers:
+After authentication, the provider subscribes to quotes for the requested tickers within **10 seconds**:

 ```json
 {